 As Bombs Fall, A Neurosurgeon Tells How He Keeps Calm In Syria

 "Sorry for late reply.
-We've been under nonstop air strikes today, and I've been with emergency patients all day."
+We've been under nonstop airstrikes today, and I've been with emergency patients all day."

-I received that Skype message in response to a request to interview 32-year-old neurosurgeon Omar Ibrahim, originally from Egypt but based for the past five years in Syria and the last two in Idlib, the northwest province which has been experiencing heavy bombardment by government forces and their allies since late April.
+I received that Skype message in response to a request to interview 32-year-old neurosurgeon Omar Ibrahim, originally from Egypt but based for the past five years in Syria and the last two in Idlib, the northwest province that has been experiencing heavy bombardment by government forces and their allies since late April.
 According to reports from doctors on the ground in Syria and provided by Union of Medical Care and Relief Organizations-USA, in that time 19 hospitals and medical clinics have been damaged or destroyed, further straining the area's already impaired health care network.
-NPR spoke to Dr. Ibrahim via Skype on May 31 during a break in his schedule.
+NPR spoke to Ibrahim via Skype on May 31 during a break in his schedule.
 The interview has been edited and condensed for clarity and space.

 Where are you now?

 I'm in south Idlib, in a hospital where we have just moved into the basement [because of] the attacks.
 We have two operating rooms for all surgeries.
-We are now the only working hospital in south Idlib [province]
+We are now the only working hospital in south Idlib [province].

 How many patients are you able to see and treat a day?